dojo/dojo.io/site/source/tutorials/1015_form_validation/index.md

 {% task 'Perform validation on `onInput`' %}

 We now have a place to store form errors in the application state, and those errors are passed into the form widget.
-The form still lacks any actual validation of the user input; for that, we need to dust off the regexes and write a basic validation function.
+The form still lacks any actual validation of the user input; for that, we need to dust off our regular expressions and write a basic validation function.

 {% instruction 'Create a private `_validateInput` method in `ApplicationContext.ts`' %}